 Is Uber in Turkey?
-11 tips for catching an Uber in Istanbul (2023)
+11 tips for catching an Uber in Istanbul

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Since I set foot on Turkish soil back in 2018, the crazy streets and lively cities of this captivating country have become my daily canvas.
+Since I first set foot in Turkey back in 2018, its crazy streets and lively cities have become my daily backdrop.
+Living in Istanbul, a megacity of over 20 million, has been nothing short of life-changing.

-Is Uber in Turkey?
+Is there uber in Turkey?

 The short answer is, currently yes, but that has not always been the case.